-Information quality is composed of three elements - utility, integrity and objectivity.
+Information quality is composed of three elements utility, integrity and objectivity.
 Quality will be ensured and established at levels appropriate to the nature and timeliness of the information to be disseminated.
-Information quality is an integral part of the pre-dissemination review of information disseminated by the Office of the Secretary.
-Information quality is also integral to information collections conducted by the Office of the Secretary, and is incorporated into the clearance process required by the Paperwork Reduction Act.
+Information quality is an integral part of the pre-dissemination review of information disseminated by TA.
+Information quality is also integral to information collections conducted by TA, and is incorporated into the clearance process required by the Paperwork Reduction Act.

 As OMB has recognized (OMB Guidelines, pp. 8452-8453), "information quality comes at a cost."
-In this context, OMB directed that "agencies should weigh the costs (for example, including costs attributable to agency processing effort, respondent burden, maintenance of needed privacy, and assurances of suitable confidentiality) and the benefits of higher information quality in the development of information, and the level of quality to which the information disseminated will be held."
-Therefore, in deciding the appropriate level of review and documentation for information disseminated by the Office of the Secretary, the costs and benefits of using a higher quality standard or a more extensive review process will be considered.
+In this context,

+OMB directed that "agencies should weigh the costs (for example, including costs attributable to agency processing effort, respondent burden, maintenance of needed privacy, and assurances of suitable confidentiality) and the benefits of higher information quality in the development of information, and the level of quality to which the information disseminated will be held."
+Therefore, in deciding the appropriate level of review and documentation for information disseminated by TA, the costs and benefits of using a higher quality standard or a more extensive review process will be considered.
 Where necessary, other compelling interests such as privacy and confidentiality protections will be considered.

-The utility and integrity standards below pertain to all information disseminated by the Office of the Secretary.
-Following the utility and integrity standards are objectivity standards for each of the specific categories of the Office of the Secretary-disseminated information.
-Because most of the standards presented in this document reflect existing practice in the Office of the Secretary, the present tense has been used when describing them; but regardless of tense used, a performance standard is intended.
+The utility and integrity standards below pertain to all information disseminated by TA.
+Following the utility and integrity standards are objectivity standards for each of the specific categories of TA-disseminated information.
+Because most of the standards presented in this document reflect existing practice in TA, the present tense has been used when describing them; but regardless of tense used, a performance standard is intended.